dowinterfor6/controller-overlay-electron/README.md

-# Controller Overlay
+# Controller Keypress Overlay

-A simple application to display a controller overlay, for streaming or recording use.
+A simple application to display a controller keypress overlay, for streaming or recording use.

 ## Specs
 - Size